Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Radius of convergence in the complex- plane

-In Figure~\ref{fig:Rm} we show the radius of convergence in \(\mb\) in the \(T-\mb\) plane for different values of \(m_l=0-\ml\), using the \(N\to\infty\) limit value for \(\zc\), \(z_0=2\), \(O(4)\) critical exponents, and other lattice QCD-determined non-universal parameters described above.
-Note that, in the chiral limit, QCD free energy is essentially singular at \(T=\tc\), \(\mb=0\) and, therefore, the radius of convergence at this point is zero.
+In Figure~\ref{fig:Rm} we show the radius of convergence in \(\mb\) in the \(T-\mb\) plane for different values of \(m_l\) in the range \(0-\ml\), using \(z_0=2\), \(O(4)\) critical exponents, and other lattice QCD-determined non-universal parameters described above.
+Note that, in the chiral limit, QCD free energy is singular at \(T=\tc\), \(\mb=0\) and, therefore, the radius of convergence at this point is zero, see also Refs.~\cite{Stephanov:2006dn, Almasi:2019bvl}.

-Figure~\ref{fig:R} provides a more realistic estimate for the radius of convergence in \(\mb\) in the \(T-\mb\) plane for \(\ml\) by varying \(|\zc|\) around its \(N\to\infty\) limit value and \(z_0=1-2\).
-While the variation of \(|\zc|\) leads to a limited uncertainty of the radius of convergence, more precise lattice QCD result for \(z_0\) is needed to improve this estimate.
+Figure~\ref{fig:R} provides a more realistic estimate for the radius of convergence in \(\mb\) in the \(T-\mb\) plane for \(\ml\) by varying \(|\zc|\) around its FRG value and \(z_0=1-2\).
+While the value of \(|\zc|\) was recently determined to rather high precision and leads to a limited uncertainty of the radius of convergence, more precise lattice QCD result for \(z_0\) is needed to improve this estimate.